 Though over the years my interest in wrestling has waned, I’ve recently been hugely impressed with the way that the spirit of classic wrestling has been captured in numerous forms of media – Rumbleslam by TTCombat, for example, which mashes up a diverse fantasy setting with the world of wrestling (finding time to include plenty of homages to famous wrestlers too) or the sci-fi/pro wrestling hybrid Invasion from Planet Wrestletopia, a comic which has a good, realistic look at the business of wrestling before opening it up into a daft, fun intergalactic competition.
 One of my favourite comics of recent years was the superb Ringside, a gritty, brutal and tragic tale of love, desperation and mortality set in and around the world of professional wrestling.

 The latest wrestling themed comic to attract my attention is The Crimson Cage, by John Lees and Alex Cormack.
-Its strikingly bloody cover immediately marks it out as a very different kind of wrestling-themed tale and indeed it is; The Crimson Cage is a horror/wrestling mashup which homages Shakespeare’s Macbeth, transferring it to the underbelly of New Orleans in the mid-80s.
+The strikingly bloody cover immediately marks it out as a very different kind of wrestling-themed tale and indeed it is; The Crimson Cage is a horror/wrestling mashup which homages Shakespeare’s Macbeth, transferring it to the underbelly of New Orleans in the mid-80s.

 Chuck Frenzy is a dedicated, loyal and popular star of the local wrestling scene in Louisiana, but despite finding himself at the top of the local federation’s roster, he wants more.
 A supernatural encounter in the bayou with some terrifying creatures gives him a glimpse at the destiny he craves – but there’s a price that’ll set him down a very dark path if he pays it…